PlutoLang/plutolang.github.io/docs/New Features/Preprocessing.md

 ---
 sidebar_position: 2
 ---
-Pluto's parser provides some powerful constructs which allow you to write code that will never be seen at runtime.
+Pluto provides some powerful constructs which allow you to write code that will never be seen at runtime.

 ## Function calls